 Camp Leakey Orangutan Rehabilitation Centre gives you the opportunity to see at close hand the orphaned and rescued orangutans in its care.

 Journeying along the Sekonyer River is your way of getting close to orangutans and other wildlife drawn to the riverbanks.
 The feeding stations are in clearings nearby the water, and your klotok (private boat) will stop at a pontoon so you can make the short walk to wait for the show to start.
 A ranger calls out to announce feeding time and the trees soon shake as wild orangutans swing past you.

 Orangutan in Tanjung Puting National Park

-The food is tasty, local fare and I loved the experience of sleeping out under the stars listening to cicadas and waking up to the splash of crocodiles in the water below.
-On one trip, a pod of Irrawaddy river dolphins swam alongside our klotok which was an unexpected treat.
+I suggest spending two or three days on your boat to boost the number of orangutan encounters you have.
+It can be basic on board, but you can choose an air-conditioned cabin above sleeping on deck under mosquito nets.
+Although, I loved the experience of sleeping out under the stars, listening to cicadas and waking to the splash of crocodiles in the water below.
+On one trip, a pod of Irrawaddy dolphins swam alongside our klotok.

 Village in Sarawak region of Borneo

 The threat to orangutans comes from many angles: illegal hunting and trading, habitat destruction for farmland and palm oil plantations, and encroaching humans.